MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

    a.
 If prompted with a **Web Access Confirmation**, verify  the  server and URL, and select **Yes**.

    b.
-If presented with multiple options under **CA Certificate**, confirm the selection, else select the default.
+Verify the multiple options under **CA Certificate** and confirm the selection.

 4. Change the Encoding method to **Base 64** and then select **Download CA Certificate Chain**.